tiliado/nuvola-user-doc/snippets/about_nuvola.md

 About
 =====

-**Nuvola Apps** are web apps running in *Nuvola Apps Runtime* that provides them with [more native user experience and richer desktop integration features](:4/#features) than standard web browsers can offer.
-Nuvola currently specializes in music streaming services.
+**Nuvola Player** runs web-based media-streaming services in a dedicated application to provide you with with [more native user experience and richer desktop integration features](:4/#features) than standard web browsers can offer.
 {: .lead .my-1 .px-1 .text-justify}